timlabs/uscode/United States Code/TITLE 26-INTERNAL REVENUE CODE/Subtitle F-Procedure and Administration/CHAPTER 61-INFORMATION AND RETURNS/Subchapter A-Returns and Records/PART III-INFORMATION RETURNS/Subpart A-Information Concerning Persons Subject to Special Provisions.md

   * (3) bona fide residents of any possession of the United States.

+### §6038E.
+Information with respect to assignment of lower rates or refunds by foreign producers of beer, wine, and distilled spirits
+* Any foreign producer that elects to make an assignment described in section 5001(c), 5041(c), or 5051(a) shall provide such information, at such time and in such manner, as the Secretary may prescribe in order to make such assignment, including information about the controlled group structure of such foreign producer.

 ### §6039.
 Returns required in connection with certain options
 #### (a) Requirement of reporting
 * Every corporation—